pyarmak/entrada-1x-docs/user/docs/users/metadata.md

 * You'll see a list of meta data records for the user.

 #How users can see their own meta data
-* Users can view their user profiles by clicking on their names at the top of the Entrada screen.
+* Users can view their user profiles by clicking on their names at the top of the Elentra screen.
 * If meta data is required/logged for the user s/he will see an **Extended Profile** tab.
 * By clicking on this tab users will see any meta data collected for them AND which is set to **Public Viewable**.
 * At present, there is no interface for users to adjust these records about themselves.